olli0601/PANGEA.HIV.sim/README.md

 *Variable*          | *Description*
 --------------------|--------------------------------------------------------------------------------
-IDPOP               | Identifier of individual that can be linked to sequences or tips in the viral phylogeny GENDER              | Gender, NA if archival sequence DOB                 | Date of birth, NA if archival sequence DOD                 | Date of death, NA if alive at end of simulation DIAG_T              | Time of diagnosis, NA if archival sequence DIAG_CD4            | CD4 count at diagnosis, NA if archival sequence ￼￼ART1_T              | ART start date, NA if ART not started ART1_CD4            | CD4 count at ART start, NA if ART not started TIME_SEQ            | Date sequence taken
+IDPOP               | Identifier of individual that can be linked to sequences or tips in the viral phylogeny GENDER              | Gender NA if archival sequence DOB                 | Date of birth NA if archival sequence DOD                 | Date of death NA if alive at end of simulation DIAG_T              | Time of diagnosis NA if archival sequence DIAG_CD4            | CD4 count at diagnosis NA if archival sequence ￼￼ART1_T              | ART start date NA if ART not started ART1_CD4            | CD4 count at ART start NA if ART not started TIME_SEQ            | Date sequence taken
-RECENT_TR           | Y if transmission occurred at most 6 months after diagnosis, N otherwise
+RECENT_TR           | Y if transmission occurred at most 6 months after diagnosis N otherwise

-x
+# Evolutionary model component

+Available full genome subtype C sequences from sub Saharan Africa in the Los Alamos Sequence database were used to seed the simulation of HIV-1C viral variants in the study population.
+Separate viral introductions occurred at the introduction of HIV into the population in 1980, and thereafter at a constant rate over time.
+Viral introductions are simulated from a seed sequence.
+The date of the seed sequence was chosen so that the TMRCA of the simulated sequences falls is consistent with current phylogenetic estimates (Walker, Pybus, Rambaut, & Holmes, 2005).

+Within-host lineages that are not part of transmission lineages have a higher evolutionary rate in the simulation (Alizon & Fraser, 2013; Vrancken et al., 2014).

+A few ‘archival’ sequences are sampled for the period 1985 to 1999.
+Since 2000, sequences are more systematically sampled from infected individuals as part of HIV surveillance.
+Since 2015 until the end of the simulation, the population is more intensely sampled, with roughly the same number of sequences per year.
+Except of a few simulations, the sequence coverage of the HIV epidemic at the time point 2020.0 is below 10%.
+Sequence coverage may vary between some data sets.
+The number of sampled individuals is fixed to 1600 (or 3200 in a few data sets).

+For some data sets, the simulated viral phylogenies are provided for each transmission chain with at least one sampled individual in file “*_DATEDTREE.newick”.
+Each transmission chain phylogeny is in newick format, one phylogeny per line.
+Tip names match to individual level identifiers in file “*_metadata.csv”.
+For the remaining data sets, simulated sequences are provided.
+Sequence names match to individual level identifiers in file “*_metadata.csv”.